SoftwareAG/c8y-docs/content/web/tutorials-bundle/internationalization.md

 ### Extending default translations

 {{< product-c8y-iot >}} comes with a wide range of content that is already translated into multiple languages.
-These translations can be extended.
+These translations can be extended by adding a custom *.po file for a language.
+This allows you for both adding new translations and modifying the existing ones.

+**Example**

+Let's say you want to override one of the existing strings, e.g. "User settings", to display "User settings (de)" instead of the default "Benutzereinstellungen".
+This can be achieved by the following steps:

-1. Create the new file `translations/locales/de.po`:
+1. Create a new file `translations/locales/de.po`:

     ```
     msgid ""